Boise Gets a Carnegie Library

 Services Move to Salt Lake Hardware

 The institution remained at the site on Washington Street until April 27, 1973, when it moved to its present location at 715 South Capitol Boulevard.
-City leaders decided that purchasing and renovating the Salt Lake Hardware building at this site was more cost effective than tearing down and rebuilding on the Carnegie site.
+City leaders decided that purchasing and renovating the Salt Lake Hardware building, which was built in 1946, was more cost effective than tearing down and rebuilding on the Carnegie site.

 Library Expands Services